 Compensation claims for emotional distress are usually connected to physical pain and suffering caused by an injury.
 The more severe the injury, the higher the damages you can claim for emotional distress.
 However, many of these damages can overlap with medical treatment, as your emotional and psychological injuries may require therapy as a part of your larger TBI treatment plan.
 Alongside regular visits with a therapist to overcome your mental illness, you may also require medication and even cognitive therapy to adapt to any other changes to your brain.
 To determine how your damages are categorized and what compensation you can receive, it is important to discuss your case with a knowledgeable New York personal injury attorney.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our legal team is well-versed in handling a variety of physical injuries and accident claims.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our legal team is well-versed in handling a variety of physical injuries and accident claims.
 We have extensive experience litigating brain injury cases and will not leave a single cent out of your case.
 If you or your loved one has suffered psychological effects of TBI because of someone else’s negligence in an accident, call us today at (212) 986-7353 for a free initial consultation.